 HPM PHC 6195 Public Health Data, Information and Decision Making

-Culminating Experiences - 9 hours

-PHC 6936 Public Health Capstone 3
+Field Experience – 3 hour minimum

-PHC 6945 Supervised Field Experience (in Infection Control setting) 3
+PHC 6945 3 Supervised Field Experience (up to 12 credits)

-PHC 6977 Special Project (relating to Infection Control topic) 3

-Comprehensive Exam

 MATERNAL AND CHILD HEALTH (PMC)

 Offered from the Department of Community and Family Health

 The MPH in Public Health with a Concentration in Maternal and Child Health prepares health professionals and individuals in related fields for leadership roles in community based organizations that focus on major public health problems of women, children and families, especially among culturally diverse and underserved populations.
 Using multidisciplinary approaches, students develop analytical, advocacy, programmatic and evaluative skills to address health disparities, and to emphasize health promotion and disease prevention among populations in need.